 In August, the RFQ for construction of segment 1, 4 Street S.E. to Shepard was released.
 We received information from interested bidders on their qualifications to work on the project.

-Release Request for Proposals for Segment 1 (4 Street S.E. to Shepard)
+Release Request for Proposals for segment 1 (Ramsay/Inglewood Station to Shepard Station)

-The RFP for segment 1, 4 Street S.E. to Shepard, has been released to a shortlisted group of successful proponents identified through the RFQ process.
+The RFP for segment 1, Ramsay/Inglewood to Shepard stations, was released to a shortlisted group of successful proponents identified through the Request for Qualifications (RFQ) process.